Snoogens101/SnoogensArenaRetributionPaladin/README.md

 `/xxxxx Burst`
 Toggles Burst mode rotation On (off default)
 `/xxxxx BurstPrep`
-Toggles Burst Preparation mode rotation On (off default) - conserves important Burst CDs and saves up Chi to automatically place you in Burst mode when all is ready
+Toggles Burst Preparation mode rotation On (off default) - conserves important Burst CDs and saves up Holy Power to automatically place you in Burst mode when all is ready
 `/xxxxx HoldXuenSecondSEF`
 Toggles Hold Xuen for the 2nd Storm, Earth, and Fire On (off default) - good to use when you know the kill-target will not die during the first SEF
 `/xxxxx Vivify`